This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Oseltamivir may reduce duration of illness, severity of illness

-and duration of viral shedding.
-Best results occur if treatment
+and duration of viral shedding - especially if treatment begins

 Cases where oseltamivir use is appropriate include: